 - learn from constructive criticism and incorporate its insights

 - work as part of a team, developing a collaborative approach to problem-solving

 - use IT programmes and digital media, where appropriate

 - take responsibility for your own learning programme and professional development

-Degrees in English Language combine the best of humanities skills (flexibility, communication, critique) and social science skills (technical analysis and systematic method).
+Our degree in English Language combines the best of humanities skills (flexibility, communication, critique) and social science skills (technical analysis and systematic method).
 Common destinations include primary and secondary school teaching, teaching English as a foreign language, (digital) journalism, marketing and public relations, sales and advertising, the civil service and public administration.